tur-ium/carbon-scanner/README.md

 # Carbon Scanner
 See the greenhouse gas emissions caused by everyday decisions, like buying a banana or tin of fish, in real time.

+# BOUNTY
+There is still time to take part in the bounty for best suggestions and/or most significant bugs.
+After trying the app, come back here and click on the Issues tab then click "New Issue" and give feedback!

+Bouty prize to be decided.
+Possibly may involve your name in the app.

 # Installation
 Download from Google Play [here](https://play.google.com/store/apps/details?id=com.turium.carbondetox)